ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 ### Doing section

-On the "Doing" section, the operator can view the tasks that are still in the segment and that are currently assigned to he or she.
+On the "Doing" section, the operator can view the tasks that are still in the segment and that are currently assigned to him.

 ### Backlog section

-This section is accessible for operators with a Manager, Editor or Administrator permission level.
+This section is accessible for operators with a Manager, Editor, Developer or Administrator permission level.

 It provides an overview of the current inbox.